japrozs/b2t/README.md

 <!-- TODO: do these -->

--- bugs
+### `bugs`

-[ ] hotel preview image gets messed up in hotel card if the hotel name overflows to 2 lines and the wifi icon is visible (taj 51 buckingham)
+-   [ ] hotel preview image gets messed up in hotel card if the hotel name overflows to 2 lines and the wifi icon is visible (taj 51 buckingham)
-[ ] TODO: make sure useIsAuth() is being caled on auth protected pages [ ] show popup of text when hover of star rating (take from bookingcom) [ ] show breakup of price in `hotel-card` next to full pric [ ] make carousel of hotel partners
+-   [ ] TODO: make sure useIsAuth() is being caled on auth protected pages
+-   [ ] show popup of text when hover of star rating (take from bookingcom)
+-   [ ] show breakup of price in `hotel-card` next to full price
+-   [ ] make carousel of hotel partners
-[ ] Make AI generate blog posts to use as guides
+-   [ ] Make AI generate blog posts to use as guides
-[ ] use icons to show max room occupancy like booking.com [ ] currency conversion
+-   [ ] use icons to show max room occupancy like booking.com
+-   [ ] currency conversion
-[ ] on the checkout page, show that the latest rate expires after 10 minutes [ ] hover to copy address
+-   [ ] on the checkout page, show that the latest rate expires after 10 minutes
+-   [ ] hover to copy address
-[ ] show check-in, check-out, and description in hotel card
+-   [ ] show check-in, check-out, and description in hotel card

--- later on
+### `later on`

-[ ] a section for recent searches
+-   [ ] a section for recent searches
-[ ] show skeleton loaders instead of spinning loaders [ ] expedia timeline like cancellation policy
+-   [ ] show skeleton loaders instead of spinning loaders
+-   [ ] expedia timeline like cancellation policy